How to Negotiate with Your ISP | CNET

-Without a doubt, my wife is the main negotiator and deal maker of our household.
-Before we met, she'd already figured out major life moments like buying a house, hammering out a great deal on a new car and getting the best possible salary offer for a new job.
-When it came time to gather the best guidance for negotiating with your internet service provider, you'd better believe I asked for her advice.
+My wife is the main negotiator and dealmaker of our household.
+Before we met, she'd already crushed major life moments like buying a house, hammering out a great deal on a new car and getting the best possible salary offer for a new job.
+So when it came time to gather guidance for negotiating with your internet service provider, you'd better believe I started with her.

 "Kindness is key," she said.
 "Always be friendly and courteous."
 The person on the other end of the phone (or online chat, as the case may be) is much more likely to work with you if met with decency and patience.

-Now, I could fill up a whole column with advice from my wife, but I thought I'd also seek insights from professionals.
+I could fill up a whole column with my wife's advice, but I thought I'd also seek insights from professionals.
 As you might imagine, some gave us standard party lines about how every customer gets the same high-value offers, or how agents work tirelessly to make sure consumers get the best available price at the start.
 You know the drill.

 We all know that's not 100% true, or providers wouldn't constantly change their promotions and offers.
 But after sifting through the talking points, here's what I gleaned on how to negotiate with an ISP.